salekd/rpi_hadoop/README.md

 ### Configure Hadoop

+The following files should be modified on the master node.
+The configuration will be shared with the other nodes afterwards using rsync.

-Configure Hadoop environment variables in `/opt/hadoop-2.8.0/etc/hadoop/hadoop-env.sh` on all nodes:
+Configure Hadoop environment variables in `/opt/hadoop-2.8.0/etc/hadoop/hadoop-env.sh`:

 ```
 # The java implementation to use.
 Required.